-How to Add Whiteboarding to Video Meetings
+How to Add Virtual Whiteboarding to Video Meetings

 Coming out of the pandemic, one thing is clear: employees will continue to work remotely and virtual teams will remain the norm.
 The resulting “hybrid workplace” delivers numerous benefits, but it also raises questions around virtual collaboration.
 Whiteboards for example are a staple of team collaboration.
 But meeting organizers have had a difficult time incorporating this important tool in virtual team meetings.
 What’s the solution?